 - Black pepper: Freshly ground tastes best.

-Making green beans almondine is not difficult.
-The detailed instructions are included in the recipe card below.
+The detailed instructions for making this recipe are included in the recipe card below.
 Here's an overview of the steps:

-- Your first step is to cook the haricots verts in salted boiling water.
+Your first step is to cook the haricot verts in salted boiling water.

-- In the same skillet, cook the garlic in butter.
-Add the haricots verts along with salt and pepper and cook briefly, just to reheat the beans and coat them in the garlicky butter.
+In the same skillet, cook the garlic in butter.
+Add the haricot verts along with salt and pepper and cook briefly, just to reheat the beans and coat them in the garlicky butter.

-The method of boiling and then blanching in ice water produces optimal results because it helps preserve the beans' bright green color and also helps ensure that they are not overcooked.
+The method of boiling and then blanching in ice water produces optimal results because it helps preserve the beans' bright green color and ensures that they are not overcooked.

-Having said that, I do realize it's quite tedious to use a pot for boiling the beans, a colander for draining them, and a bowl for the ice water, plus the skillet needed for actually cooking them in garlic and butter.
+Having said that, I realize it's quite tedious to use a pot for boiling the beans, a colander for draining them, a bowl for the ice water, and the skillet needed for cooking them in garlic and butter.
 That's quite a few steps and quite a few dishes to wash!

-So if you'd like, you can skip these extra steps and skip to the step of cooking the garlic in butter, then adding the raw green beans.
-You'll need to cook them over medium heat for around 3 minutes if they're thin, and 4-5 minutes if they're thick.
+So, if you'd like, you can skip these extra steps and go directly to the step of cooking the garlic in butter and then adding the raw green beans.
+You'll need to cook them over medium heat for around 3 minutes if they're thin and 4-5 minutes if they're thick.

 No, I don't recommend that.
 For the best flavor, texture, and visual appearance, please use fresh green beans.

-You can certainly trim their ends, though, and you can also cut them in half or into three parts.
+But if you want, you can trim their ends and cut them in half or into three parts.

-No, there's no need for them to be blanched, although if that's what you have on hand you can certainly use them.
-I use sliced almonds with their skin still on.
+No, there's no need for them to be blanched, although if that's what you have on hand, you can use them.
+I use sliced almonds with their skin on.

 This method is called blanching.
-It ensures that the beans are not overcooked and it helps preserve their bright green color.
+It ensures the beans are not overcooked and helps preserve their bright green color.